-‘Reduce heat and glare with external awnings and canopies’
+‘Reduce heat with external awnings and canopies’

 Folding arm fabric awnings